Doner Kebab logo

 Is Doner Kebab a good franchise to own?

 Whether Doner Kebab is a good franchise depends on your goals, experience, and local market.
 Key factors from the 2025 FDD: Doner Kebab operates 9 locations, received a legal risk score of 100/100, a training and support score of 90/100.
-The franchisor does not disclose financial performance data.
+Financial performance data from Item 19 is being compiled.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a Doner Kebab franchise worth the investment?